Limitations and recommended settings#

 For ROCm on Instinct known issues, refer to AMD ROCm DocumentationFor OpenMPI limitations, see ROCm UCX OpenMPI on Github

-Performance drop seen when running separate TensorFlow workloads across multiGPU configurations
+Performance drop may be observed while running Bert training workloads across multiGPU configurations

 WSL specific issues#